 you'll want to be able to work around all sides of it and that is way

 easier if the 90 gear housing is not connected to the tractor.

-The rubber seal is a 2-piece thing.
-You have to remove one piece
+The replacement rubber seal is a 2-piece thing.
+You have to

-from inside the lower piece.
-You have to remove the collar from
+from inside the lower wheel gear housing.
+You have to remove the

 installed and I needed to use a chisel to break the metal part of the